 Additionally, when Content Gateway and Per-App Tunnel are enabled, the Appliance Agent automatically sets TLS SNI rule.

-To further encourage TLS port sharing, vSphere OVF Wizard deployments can no longer disable this setting.
-However, PowerShell deployments can still disable port sharing by setting tlsPortSharingEnabled to false.
+To further encourage TLS port sharing, vSphere OVF Wizard deployments can no longer deactivate this setting.
+However, PowerShell deployments can still deactivate port sharing by setting tlsPortSharingEnabled to false.

 The diagram shows what happens when an end user accesses internal resources from Content Locker or an app that uses Per App Tunnel.
 First, the app reaches out on 443 to UAG front-end (DMZ).
 Then, UAG front-end redirects the request to UAG back-end on 8443 for Per App Tunnel requests and 10443 for Content Gateway requests.